robotology/yarp/doc/yarp_logging.md

 Sometimes some logging line should be printed only once, or only at most once in a certain amount of time.
-YARP has several utilities to achieve this
+YARP has several utilities to achieve this.

 ### yDebugOnce() Family